 Giving in celebration is a simple, personal and uniquely thoughtful way to mark special days in special ways.

-At the moment, many of us are not able to celebrate special occasions with friends and family.
-So, whether you are having a quiet celebration, planning a virtual get together or waiting for your big bash, perhaps you will consider sharing your special day with Friends of the Cancer Centre?
+So, whether you are having a quiet celebration or having , a big bash, perhaps you will consider sharing your special day with Friends of the Cancer Centre?

 Below, you will find some ways in which you can get your friends and family involved.